Anne Moen Bullitt: Life

-Bullitt had almost no contact with her mother, as her father had divorced her when Anne was an infant, claiming she was an alcoholic and unfit mother.
+Bullitt had almost no contact with her mother, as her father had divorced her when Anne was an infant, claiming Bryant was an alcoholic and unfit mother.
 Accounts said young Anne followed her father everywhere, including on his diplomatic missions, and that he allowed her to hide, and listen, when he had meetings with other VIPs.
+Her mother died in 1936 when her daughter was 12.

+By the time Bullitt had graduated from the Foxcroft School and made her society debut in 1941 at her father's Gwynedd Valley estate, she had crossed the Atlantic thirty-two times and lived abroad in London, Moscow, and Paris.
+She had appeared in newspaper photographs standing beside her diplomat father since early childhood, so it was big news when Bullitt suddenly married Staff Sargent Casper W. B. Townsend in 1944 and without her father's presence.
+The marriage lasted only a few years.
+Her next husband was more suitable, and the newspapers had a field day with the society union of Bullitt and heir to millions, Nicholas Biddle.
+When the couple began to mix with the international horseracing set, Bullitt met her third husband, Roderic O'Ferrall, whose family owned one of Ireland's most famous stud farms.
+The two wed in 1955.
+To escape the stormy third marriage, Bullitt bought her own Irish estate and stud farm, Palmerstown House.
+She became the first woman in Ireland to be awarded a trainer's license.

+In 1967, her father died, and Bullitt married her fourth husband, childhood friend and diplomat Daniel Brewster.
+They were divorced two years later.
+Before her death, she was declared a ward of the court due to the concern of her American financial advisors.
+She died in a Dublin clinic and is buried in the family plot in Philadelphia.
+Bullitt had no children.

 Legacy

 Fashion legacy

 According to Decades magazine she was a great beauty.

 Decades magazine wrote she had an 18-inch waist, paired with a generous bosom.
 When her estate auctioned her extensive wardrobe of high-fashion items, at Christie's in 2009, the Irish Independent reported she had a 20-inch waist and an hourglass figure.

 Parents' papers

 Bullitt, and her advisors, donated the papers of her famous parents to Yale University, her father's alma mater, and she helped clarify some aspects of their lives.
 Her father was an early friend and supporter of pioneering psychotherapist Sigmund Freud, and he published a controversial book analyzing Woodrow Wilson, titled Thomas Woodrow Wilson – A Psychological Study.

 According to the New York Daily News, after Freud heard Bullitt declare she was so devoted to her father, she looked upon him as her god, he replied: "You know, I have developed a theory that male children's first love is their mother, and females', the father.
 But this is the first time a child has confirmed my theory."